HgAlexx/Hg.SaveHistory/README.md

 ---

-### WARNING: Beta version 0.6.0

-SaveHistory is currently in Open Beta, if you encounter any issue please report them.
+If you encounter any issue please report them!

 You'll find a log file named Hg.SaveHistory.log inside the application folder.